uom-hands-on-workshop/workshops/_build/html/_sources/topics/activities5.md

 - Upload your assessment/task to the Padlet: [https://go.unimelb.edu.au/8vrp](https://go.unimelb.edu.au/8vrp)

 **Examples**:
-> *In my domain (Psychology), I selected a short written reflection task where students analyse a case study using psychological theories.*
+> *In my domain (Psychology), I selected a short written reflection task where students analyse a case study using psychological theories.
+Here is the task: ...*
+>*Design a unity gain 2nd order active high-pass filter with a cut-off frequency of 3.4kHz, a quality factor of 1.
+Use real-world (idealised) components in your design.
+Justify any design choices you have made and provide a diagram of the circuit.*

 Other example tasks:
 - Short written reflections or discussion board posts